dentremor/Software-Defined-Infrastrucure/doku.md

 1. After we install the package apache is running per default and can in our case be queried with ```http://sdi3a.mi.hdm-stuttgart.de/```.

-2. When we move the index.html file out of the directory we can discover another page, when we query the adress again.
+2. When we move the index.html file out of the directory we can discover another page, for this we need to query the adress again.
 Now we can se an empty table and below that we find the version of our Apache Server, the domain where its hosted and the associated port.

 3. In the next step we povide our own simple webpage which looks like the following: